 Every Yahoo Account That Existed In Mid-2013 Was Likely Hacked

-Every user who had a Yahoo account in August 2013 was likely affected by its massive hack, the company's parent Verizon said on Tuesday.
+Every user who had a Yahoo account in August 2013 was likely affected by its massive hack, the company's parent, Verizon, said Tuesday.

 This latest disclosure triples the number of accounts compromised by the major 2013 data breach that the company disclosed late last year.
 At the time, Yahoo said hackers had stolen data associated with 1 billion user accounts; the new disclosure escalates that number to 3 billion.